pooya-mohammadi/intro_to_git/creating_git_project.md

 # Creating a Git Project

 Git is a version control system which is mainly used by developers to version codes.
-In this section we'll cover the following items:
+In this section, we'll cover the following items:

 1. [What is Git?](#what-is-git)